The second outing of Marty and Doc Brown’s time-travelling adventures, Back to the Future II, had high hopes for 2015.

 Doc Brown yells, "I've managed to re-wire the hovercam so I can beam transmissions to you people back in the present".
 And we thought camera phones were cool.

 Last but certainly not least, we still do not appear to be able to hop on a hoverboard and fly.
+Sure there's prototypes.
+But can we buy one?
+Not yet.
 A skateboard is not the same.
 Not at all.